MrEdWoods/ARCframework-OpenAcademicEdition/docs/ARC-Framework-Protocol_Human-AI-Contextualization 052125-5.md

 ARC Stewardship complements certification by creating a dynamic, open-source community of practice.
 Participants are invited to co-develop use cases, share evolving risks, and contribute improvements to the protocol structure.
 ARC stewards serve as local facilitators in libraries, schools, and civic institutions, helping ensure the protocol remains inclusive, adaptable, and grounded in public benefit.

-This certification and stewardship pathway positions ARC not just as a technical protocol, but as an epistemic infrastructure for education, governance, and ethical AI deployment.
+This certification and stewardship pathway positions ARC not just as a technical protocol but as an epistemic infrastructure for education, governance, and ethical AI deployment.

 **ARC-Validated Benefits**